yakov103/Ex7-os/README.md

+# VFS - Virtual File System

-# Ex7-os will compile only on ubuntu 20.04!! due to use of doctest.h for testing
+# The Project will compile only on ubuntu 20.04!! due to use of doctest.h for testing
 ## Authors

 - [@Dolev Dublon, ID: 207867342](https://www.github.com/dolev146)